piotrowskiadam/souffleur/addon-documentation.md

 Q: How do I access my prompts?
 A: Press Alt+P to open the spotlight overlay, then search for and select a prompt.

 Q: How are prompts stored?
 A: Prompts are stored using `browser.storage.local`, ensuring persistence across browser sessions.

 Q: Can I use Souffleur on any website?
-A: Yes, Souffleur v4.0 works on any website, not just specific LLM platforms.
+A: Yes, Souffleur works on any website, not just specific LLM platforms.

+Q: What happens after I select a prompt?
+A: The prompt is copied to your clipboard, the spotlight overlay disappears immediately, and focus returns to where you were before opening the spotlight.
+A "Copied to clipboard!" message appears briefly to confirm the action.

+Q: Will I lose my focus when using the spotlight?
+A: No, in v4.5 and later, your focus automatically returns to where it was before opening the spotlight overlay.

 Q: How do I customize the keyboard shortcuts?
 A: Currently, keyboard shortcuts are fixed, but customization will be added in a future update.

 Q: How can I contribute to the project?
 A: Check our GitHub repository for contribution guidelines and open issues.